 - 1. Click on scan in the top right. - 2.
-Enter a name for the scan of the target system you want to migrate. - 3.
-Select Linux from the drop-down menu. - 4.
-If you want to exclude certain directories or files from the scan then click add and enter the directory path or full pathname of the file.
+Enter a name for the scan of the target system you want to migrate.

+- 3. Select Linux from the drop-down menu. - 4.
+Leave Include overlay selected if you want to run a scan with overlay.
+This will return all the packages, files and configuration information of the source machine. - 5.
+If you want to exclude certain directories or files from the scan then click add and enter the directory path or full pathname of the file. - 6.
+Click Next.
+Follow the instructions on the UForge AppCenter GUI.

-- 5. Click Next.
-Follow the instructions on the UForge AppCenter GUI. - 6.
-Download binary locally by clicking Download. - 7.
-Copy the binary on the target environment you want to migrate. - 8.
-Open a terminal window and login to the target environment. - 9.
-Run the scan command on the running target environment to start a deep scan of the system you want to migrate.
+- 7. Download binary locally by clicking Download. - 8.
+Copy the binary on the target environment you want to migrate.

+- 9. Open a terminal window and login to the target environment. - 10.
+Run the scan command on the running target environment to start a scan of the system you want to migrate.
+Note the -o option in the scan command identifies that you will launch a scan with overlay.
 The binary identifies the packages, files and custom files on the system.